LaurentFough/sublime-cisco-hpe-aruba-syntax/README.md

 ## Installing

 **Using Package Control:** If you have [package control](https://sublime.wbond.net/) installed then installing this is a snap.
 Simply open the command palette (Tools->Command Palette).
-Then type "install" then search for this plugin by typing "Cisco".
+Then type "install" then search for this plugin by typing "Cisco Syntax Highlighter".
 That's it.
 It should be installed.

 **Without Git:** Download the zip from github, and extract the files to your Sublime Text "Packages" directory, into a new directory named `Cisco`.
 You can find the packages directy by going to Preferences -> Browse packages, within Sublime Text 2.